mrichman/mrichman.github.io/_posts/2013/2013-11-17-intro-to-python-decorators.md

 {% highlight python linenos %}
 def identity(func):
+    def _identity(*args, **kwargs):
+        return func(*args, **kwargs)
-    return func
+    return _identity
 {% endhighlight %}

-This decorator simply returns what ever function was passed to it, without modification.
+This decorator simply returns what ever function and argument(s) was passed to it, without modification.
 To use a decorator, prefix the method of your choice with the `@` symbol followed by the decorator function name:

 {% highlight python linenos %}
 @identity